 Check the local news for extreme weather, protests, and crime.

-Make sure your mobile phone is fully charged when traveling so you can make changes in plans, like rebooking flights or booking last-minute accommodation.
+Make sure your mobile phone is fully charged when traveling so you can change plans, like rebooking flights or booking last-minute accommodation.

 Not planning for these unexpected circumstances can affect you emotionally, physically, and financially.
 Hopefully, this guide has helped you understand how to reduce the risks of remote working while traveling.